 So as always I over ordered but all this food and coke zero were a bargain HKD98!!!

-Hong Kong Blog Off the Beaten Track: Hollywood Road and PMQ
+Hong Kong Blog Off Beaten Path: Hollywood Road and PMQ

 The other place that was new for me this trip was PMQ.
 This is a new complex of sorts that has quite a few fab looking restaurants and some really interesting little shops.
 The shops are all about local artisans and this is a great place to pick up some stylish souvenirs.
 This and tang tang tang tang.
 The four tangs is David Tang’s shop – creator of Shanghai Tang – and has stunning homewares.

-Hong Kong Blog Off the Beaten Track: Some Kowloon side tourism
+Off the Beaten Path Hong Kong: Some Kowloon side tourism

-Two key not so commonly visited Hong Kong sites are conveniently located next to each other on the Kowloon side are the Nan Lian Garden and Chi Lin Nunnery.
+Two off the beaten track Hong Kong sites are conveniently located next to each other on the Kowloon side are the Nan Lian Garden and Chi Lin Nunnery.
 The Nunnery is a lovely piece of quite calm in busy Hong Kong.
 The buildings are well maintained and the environment is serene.
 You can’t take photos inside the nunnery walls but it is a nice shot from the outside.
 You can then wander to the very photogenic Nan Lian Gardens.

 The next 5 things to do in the travel guide are all in the fantastic Hong Kong neighborhood of Mongkok.
-Mongkok is a very happening area in Hong Kong and great for having a general wander with your camera.
+Mongkok is a very happening area in Hong Kong and great for having a general wander with your camera – here is what to do in Mongkok Hong Kong:

-6. Hong Kong Blog Off the Beaten Track: Check out local life at Cherry Street Park Mongkok
+6. Mongkok Things to do: Check out local life at Cherry Street Park Mongkok

 Cherry Street Park is very close to Tim Ho Wan.
 I refused to be put off by the signs telling me to watch out for Rat Poison -it certainly wasn’t stopping the locals.
 The park has been designed to be like an outdoor gym Hong Kong style.
 There was Tai Chi going on and a kid’s playground.
 It is quite a large park and it was a little difficult to figure out how to exit once you were in so if you get stuck backtrack to the Olympic Shopping Centre walkway thing.

-7. Hong Kong Blog Off the Beaten Track: Visit the Flower Market and give the Bird Market a miss
+7. What to do in Mongkok Hong Kong – Visit the Flower Market and give the Bird Market a miss

 The orchids here are absolutely stunning – you will wish you were able to take these beautiful delicate flowers home.
 Alas, you’ll have to settle for photos only – which the stall owners are happy for you to take.
 Prince Edward Street road side has more upmarket flower shops as well as some cute boutiques and food places.
 A lot of the nicest places are on the first floor of these buildings so look out for cute signage pointing you upstairs.